InternLM/xtuner/docs/en/user_guides/single_turn_conversation.md

 1. Construct data according to the corresponding dataset format
 2. Insert dialogue templates into the dataset (optional)

+XTuner offers support for utilizing HuggingFace Hub datasets, Alpaca-Format custom datasets, or other format custom datasets for SFT (Supervised FineTune).
+The main differences between these options are as follows:

+1. When using the HuggingFace Hub dataset for SFT, it is necessary to map the original data to the XTuner-defined [single-turn dialogue data format](./dataset_format.md#single-turn-dialogue-dataset-format)
+2. When utilizing Alpaca-Format custom datasets for SFT, it is crucial to ensure that the custom dataset includes a minimum of three columns: 'instruction', 'input', and 'output'.
-XTuner supports using HuggingFace Hub datasets or custom datasets for SFT (Supervised FineTune).
-The main difference between them is that when using the HuggingFace Hub dataset, the original data needs to be mapped to the XTuner-defined [single-turn dialogue data format](./dataset_format.md#single-turn-dialogue-dataset-format), whereas for custom datasets, it is recommended that users construct the dataset according to the single-turn dialogue data format.
+3. When working with other custom datasets for SFT, it is recommended that users construct the dataset according to the single-turn dialogue data format.
+This is highly beneficial as it significantly reduces the time required for data preprocessing.

 ## Using Dataset in HuggingFace Hub